 4. Let the person know that you’re there for him

 To hear someone saying that they’re there for you no matter what, is very encouraging for an anxiety sufferer.
-Sincerely, no one has every told me that while I was in the throes of my daily anxiety years ago.
+Sincerely, no one has every told me that while I was in the throes of daily anxiety years ago.

 If you have anxiety, try to surround yourself with kind and empathetic people, so you don’t have to live like Buster Bluth.
 This character from Arrested Development has severe panic attacks, while having to deal with his cold and emotionless relatives.

-It is hard for someone with panic to say what he need help with.
+It is hard for someone with panic to say what he needs help with.
 The reason for this is the embarrassment that comes with having a panic attack.
 If he was judged in the past for being anxious, he would rather keep the symptoms to himself to avoid possible negative reactions.
 In my case, I would rarely show my anxiety to people, out of fear of being reprimanded.
 This is again related to the quality of relationships in the anxiety sufferer’s life.

 If you see someone going through anxiety, ask him/her what does it usually help to calm down?
 Maybe he wants to talk about his bodily sensations or change the subject and talk about something else entirely.
-Maybe he knows breathing exercises he can do (you can even practice with him).
+Maybe he knows breathing exercises he can do (you can even practice them with him).
 Or maybe he just wants to be left alone and write down his feelings.